 When faced with a difficult challenge, TMWRF staff came to Farr West for help.
-Our engineering staff revamped an incomplete design and developed the specifications for bidding.
-Farr West then managed the construction, ensuring the demolition of the old MCC and installation of the new MCC.
+Our engineering professionals revamped an incomplete design and developed the specifications for bidding.
+Farr West then managed the construction, overseeing the demolition of the old motor control center and installation of the new MCC.

 The success of MCC6 led to the replacement of MCCs 7, 8, & 9.
-This project included the consolidation of three motor control centers into two while maintaining a permanent second power source.
-Other challenges with this project included a small working space that limited equipment access, a design that kept power outages to under two hours for each individual pump and motor fed from the MCCs, and meeting the operators demands for serviceability.
+This included the consolidation of three MCCs into two while maintaining a permanent second power source.
+Challenges with this project included a small working space that limited equipment access, a design that kept power outages to under two hours for each individual pump and motor fed from the MCCs, and meeting the operators demands for serviceability.

 Contribution to the Well-Being of People and Communities